New Jersey Transit

-The initial stretch was 15.3km long, with 16 stations, four with park-and-ride facilities providing 3,880 parking spaces.
+The initial stretch was 15.3km-long, with 16 stations, four with park-and-ride facilities providing 3,880 parking spaces.
 The maintenance depot is at Liberty Park Avenue, at the junction of West Side Avenue and East 34th Street.
-There is no street running on Phase 1.
+There is no street running in Phase 1.

 Sharp curves and some steep grades are a feature of this phase, with six curves on the 2.9 km section with speeds restricted to 15mph (25km/h).

 A concrete kerb separates northbound trams from road traffic on Essex Street.
 Along much of the route, extensive development is taking place in many former factories and warehouses demolished to make way for office space or apartments.